 Do not be fooled by the large number of people climbing Croagh Patrick; it is a challenging hike to the summit.
 I was surprised on my first visit how hard parts of it are.
 It takes 1:30 to 2 hours on the way up, and maybe 1:30 hours on the way down.
 The upper section is made of a large scree slope of loose rocks that move and slide as you walk.
 Be prepared with spare layers for the cooler temperatures at the top, good footwear, water and some snacks.

 The views though are worth all the effort in climbing, it's just spectacular.
 Check the forecast closely though for a clear day, and then you'll be able to see from Clare Island out in the Atlantic to Achill Island to the north, all the drumlins of Clewbay and into Westport too.
 The full 360 panorama of South Mayo is one of Ireland's best vistas.
 If you fancy travelling on to Clare Island itself, it is well worth the trip.
-Clare Island Adventures offer plenty of exciting activities that will make for an entertaining group day out, and there is a nice hostel on Clare Island which is also worth a visit.
-Get there with Clare Island Ferries
+If you want to stay the night, there is a nice hostel on Clare Island which is also worth a visit.
+Ferry information can be found below.

 Clew Bay itself is one of the most beautiful bays on the whole west coast of Ireland.
 Dominant mountains surround the bay on both sides, which is full of small islands called Drumlins.
 These were created as Glaciers from the last ice age 10,000 years ago melted and retreated, leaving small sand and shale islands.
 They say there's 365 of them, on for every day of the year, though many are no more than a part submerged sandbank.
 That said though if you've ever wanted to own your own Island then this could be a good place to look, John Lennon even owned one in the 1970s.